 I curated this 2015 Georgia human study only for its use of two methods of estimating biological age.
-The researchers misguidedly used these techniques to help paint a scientific patina on an agenda, in my opinion.
+The researchers misguidedly used these techniques to help paint a scientific patina on an agenda.

 - His technique used the same 353 DNA regions (CpGs, cytosine and guanine separated by only one phosphate link) across different tissues to compare tissue/organ ages;